 Likely yes!
 This program is more extensive than the SBA disaster loan.
 Small businesses, sole proprietorships, independent contractors, and self-employed individuals can all qualify.

 - Sole proprietorships will need to submit schedules from their tax return filed (or to be filed) showing income and expenses from the sole proprietorship.

-- Independent contractors will need to submit Form 1099-MISC.
+- Independent contractors will need to submit Schedule C.